Thursday, March 23, 2017

 FantaSTic ArtiST

-It's always great to see somebody start up a new Atari ST site and today we have one by Aurélien Vaillant, aka Wasabim (I dare you to say that after a few beers).
-His website will feature each of his various artworks along with those awesome videos, many of which begin with the box cover coming to life - that never fails to impress.
+It’s always a pleasure to see someone launch a new Atari ST website, and today we have one from Aurélien Vaillant, aka Wasabim (say that after a few beers.)
+His website showcases his diverse artworks alongside those fantastic videos.
+Many of them begin with the box cover coming to life, a truly impressive sight.
 Incredible talent!

 Wednesday, March 15, 2017